rebgraz/rebgraz.github.io/index.md

 I am currently a member of the Institute of Mathematical Statistics (IMS), the International Society for Bayesian Analysis (ISBA), the Biometrics Society and the Italian Statistical Society .

 # Reaserch interests
-I am interest in bayesian methods and computational methods and their applications in social sciences.
+I am interested in bayesian methods and computational methods and their applications in social sciences.

 # Pubblications
  - Magni C. A., Veronese P., Graziani R..
 2017.
 Chisini means and rational decision making: equivalence of investment criteria.
 Mathematics and Financial Economics.